XENON: XENONnT

 XENONnT is an upgrade of the XENON1T experiment underground at LNGS.
 Its systems will contain a total xenon mass of more than 8 tonnes.
 Apart from a larger xenon target in its time projection chamber the upgraded experiment will feature new components to further reduce or tag radiation that otherwise would constitute background to its measurements.
 It is designed to reach a sensitivity (in a small part of the mass-range probed) where neutrinos become a significant background.
 As of 2019, the upgrade was on-going and first light was expected in 2020.

 The XENONnT detector was under construction in March 2020.
 Even with the problems posed by COVID-19, the project was able to finish construction and move forwards into commissioning phase by mid 2020.
 Full detector operations commenced in late 2020.
 In September 2021, XENONnT was taking science data for its first science run, which was ongoing at the time.

-On 28 July 2023 the XENONnT published the first results of its search for WIMPs, excluding cross sections above $2.58\times10^{-47} cm^2$ at 28 GeV with 90% confidence level, jointly on the same date the LZ experiment published its first results too excluding cross sections above $9.2\times10^{-48} cm^2$ at 36 GeV with 90% confidence level.
+On 28 July 2023 the XENONnT published the first results of its search for WIMPs, excluding cross sections above 2.58×10^-47 cm2 at 28 GeV with 90% confidence level, jointly on the same date the LZ experiment published its first results too excluding cross sections above 9.2×10^-48 cm2 at 36 GeV with 90% confidence level.
+Further results from XENONnT published on 30 July 2026 exclude cross sections above 6.0×10^-45 cm2 at 5 GeV.